ibm-cloud-docs/sell/conref.md

 * H2 - **Updating your product's support information** is used in the following files:
    * service-support.md
    * software-support-details.md
+* H2 - **Updating your product's support information by using the API** is used in the following file:
+   * software-support-details.md

 ## Define your support experience
 {: #define-support-experience}
+{: ui}

 1. Click **Support**.
 1. Select your product's support provider.